 The department encourages its students to study abroad, especially in Greece and Italy, but in many other countries as well, either during the summer or for a semester or year.

-Students majoring in classics may choose any one of the four forms of the major: (1) Latin and Greek, (2) Latin, (3) Greek, (4) Classical Civilization.
+Students majoring in classics may choose any one of the four forms of the major: (1) Latin and Greek, (2) Latin, (3) Greek, (4) classical civilization.
 A Senior Exercise and the Senior Seminar, CLAS 471, are required of all majors.
-Students must declare their classics major by November 1 of their senior year.
+Students must declare their classics major by Nov.
+1 of their senior year.

 Students who intend to continue the study of the classics in graduate school are advised to choose the Latin and Greek form of the major and to develop reading ability in both French and German.

-We encourage all majors and minors to take as many as possible of these six survey courses, which are known as the core courses in translation: CLAS 101: Greek Literature; CLAS 102: Latin Literature; CLAS 111: Greek History; CLAS 112: Roman History; CLAS 121: Greek Archaeology; and CLAS 122: Roman Archaeology.
+We encourage all majors and minors to take as many as possible of these six survey courses, which are known as the core civilization courses: CLAS 101, CLAS 102, CLAS 111, CLAS 112, CLAS 121 and CLAS 122.
 We offer at least two, and usually three, of these core courses every year.

 To fulfill the Senior Exercise, each major must pass the appropriate sight translation examinations and the Senior Seminar.
 For detailed information about the Senior Exercise, please see Classics department webpage.

-Honors in classics involves a substantial senior thesis in the area of Greek, Latin, ancient history, or archaeology.
-The thesis is written in the senior year under the direction of an advisor, as an independent study.
-All honors students must take the Senior Seminar, unless they are double majors.
+Honors in classics involves a substantial senior thesis in the area of Greek, Latin, ancient history or archaeology.
+The thesis is written in the senior year under the direction of an advisor.

 Students minoring in classics may choose any of the three forms of the minor: (1) minor with language emphasis, (2) minor with civilization emphasis, (3) minor with language and civilization emphasis.
-While the Senior Seminar, CLAS 471, is required of all minors, minors do NOT have to take the sight translation examinations that constitute part of the Senior Exercise.
-Students must declare their classics minor by November 1 of their senior year.
+While the senior seminar is required of all minors, minors do NOT have to take the sight translation examinations that constitute part of the Senior Exercise.
+Students must declare their classics minor by Nov.
+1 of their senior year.

 Several of the forms of the classics major and minor allow .5 unit or 1 unit of cognate courses taught in other departments to be used to meet requirements.
 These courses include, but are not limited to, the following:

-To determine whether a particular course not on this list may be counted as a cognate course for a major or minor, the student should send a brief e-mail inquiry to all classics faculty members currently on campus.
+To determine whether a particular course not on this list may be counted as a cognate course for a major or minor, the student should email a brief inquiry to all classics faculty members currently on campus.